MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 - `max_tlas_instance_count`;
 - `max_acceleration_structures_per_shader_stage`.

-On the v30 lane, also validate `max_buffers_and_acceleration_structures_per_shader_stage` against the complete shader layout, not just the TLAS count.
+Also validate `max_buffers_and_acceleration_structures_per_shader_stage` (new in wgpu 30, Section 2.4) against the complete shader layout, not just the TLAS count.
 Requesting the RT feature must not push storage, uniform, vertex-buffer, and acceleration-structure bindings beyond their shared backend table.
 Leave adapter limit bucketing disabled so these checks use the reported hardware limits.

 In `Prefer`, a device-request failure attributable to unsupported experimental capability may retry once with the raster descriptor.
 In `Require`, return the original structured error.
 Validation bugs, OOM, and device loss after initialization are not normal "unsupported" fallbacks and must not be silently swallowed.